AB de Villiers: 2007 Cricket World Cup in West Indies

-Competing in the 2007 Cricket World Cup, AB was in good form in ODIs, having scored four 50s during the South Africa vs India/Pakistan (2007) matches.
+Going into the 2007 Cricket World Cup, de Villiers was in good form in ODIs, having scored four fifties in five matches against India and Pakistan.

-In the early stages of the tournament AB's form was poor with three failures including a duck against the Netherlands in a match where his team broke various records for batting, although he scored a 92 in the first round against Australia.
+In the early stages of the tournament his form was poor with three failures including a duck against the Netherlands in a match where his team broke various records for batting, although he scored a 92 in the first round against Australia.

 He made his maiden ODI hundred, 146 from just 130 balls including 5 sixes and 12 fours, in the Super 8 game against West Indies on 10 April 2007.
-He had to bat with a runner for the latter stages of his innings and found every shot painful due to a combination of cramps, heat exhaustion and dehydration.
+He had to bat with a runner for the latter stages of his innings due to a combination of cramps, heat exhaustion and dehydration.
 His innings consisted of a second wicket partnership of 170 with Jacques Kallis and a third wicket partnership of 70 with Herschelle Gibbs.
 De Villiers' innings helped set up a total of 356/4 from 50 overs.

-His batting during the World Cup was inconsistent as he failed to score on 4 occasions, in itself being a record.
+His batting during the World Cup was inconsistent as he failed to score on four occasions, in itself being a record.